Alvaro-78/backend-sql/README.md

 ## TEAM PROJECT

-    We have worked using the methodology #
+    We have worked using the methodology pair-programing

     on two different branches called master and dev.